HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-Sharepoint-Logic-Apps.md

 We will want to use an Azure Function with an HTTP Trigger.

 > If we haven't already created an Azure Function, we can go ahead and add it to the subscription.
-Please refer to the [Transform JS](../FunctionApps/SharePoint-Logic-Apps/index.js) that we can use in the function app.
+Please refer to the [Cosmos Transform JS](../FunctionApps/SharePoint-Logic-Apps-Cosmos-DB/index.js) that we can use in the function app.
 We could also expand this js to handle additional scenarios **beyond add, like update/modify, and delete**.
 Also, this version of the javascript will assume that there's an item with a property called **Title**.

 ![Add Azure Function](../Media/Scenario-Sharepoint-Logic-Apps/add-azure-function-2.png 'Add Azure Function')